David-Bieber/Main/README.md

 -> now make your changes

-after your changes, use the following commands to save them in the repos
+After your changes, use the following commands to save them in the repos

 # Commands